 On the last day of my visit, I happened to be at Charing Cross Road, quite near Watkins Books, but as I was with friends, and the flight back was due in just a few hours later, I decided not to go to the bookstore.

-This was in the days before we had Internet and emails, and we used to send letters through the post, what was called “snail mail”, and sometimes took weeks to arrive.
+This was in the days before we had Internet and emails, and we used to send letters through the post, through the “snail mail”, and sometimes, it took weeks for the letters to arrive.

 This was the exact book, for which I was looking.
 Of course, I immediately sent money to Watkins Books to purchase it.